What your budget actually buys.

 LLM tokens

 Most of a session's cost is tokens.
-Every page the agent reads, every todo it plans, every cycle it verifies — it all passes through the LLM.
-Pro tokens cost ~4× more, and that's where the accuracy gap comes from.
+Every page the agent reads, every task it plans, every verification pass, and every assembly step passes through the LLM.

 Search & scrape